-It’s a common misconception that volunteers are free.
-While you don’t pay volunteers for their work, effective volunteer management requires an investment of time and resources.
+It's a common misconception that volunteers are free.
+Effective volunteer management requires time and resources, while you don't pay volunteers for their work.

 However, you can make a return on your investment.
-When applied intelligently, engagement can yield a greater return.
+When applied intelligently, a robust volunteer strategy can yield a greater return.

-Here are three ways investing in volunteer engagement can actually increase your organization’s overall return:
+Here are three ways investing in volunteer engagement can increase your organization's overall return: